- Issues about Higher Altitude or AMS

 Being one of the highest-placed airports in the world, flying into the Tenzing Hillary Airport, situated at 2846 meters, can be a struggle sometimes.
 Bad weather plays spoilsport most of the time causing flight delays and cancellations.
 The airport is located high up on a mountainous plateau which gets buffeted by strong winds and clouds as the day progresses.
 This is the reason why flights to Lukla are mostly operated before noon.
 In the afternoon, the weather conditions become extremely difficult to land a plane.

 Also, most of the Lukla flights will be operated via Manthali airport during the peak season from March to May and September to November due to the air traffic in Kathmandu.
-And travelers have to wake up early, approx. 02:00 am, and I have to travel 4-5 hours by bus to catch the Lukla flight.
-It is very tiring for those who don’t have time for jegleg recovery.
+And travelers have to wake up early, approximately.
+02:00 am, and I have to travel 4-5 hours by bus to catch the Lukla flight.
+It is very tiring for those who don’t have time for jetleg recovery.

 We recommend you keep a few buffer days in your itinerary if your Lukla flight gets canceled or delayed.
 This will minimize your chances of missing your return flight when your plans get awry due to bad weather conditions or any emergency in the mountains.